nieksand/rootfind/README.md

 * Newton-Raphson
 * Halley's Method

-Work is in progress to provide "safe" forms of these higher order methods, hybridizing them with bisection to ensure convergence.
+Work is in progress on production-suitable variants which hybridize these higher order methods with bisection to ensure convergence.

 Custom convergence criteria can be supplied by the IsConverged trait.
 Some reasonable canned implementations are provided.